geomoose/gm3/docs/ms4w-quickstart/index.md

 ![ms4w setup screen 1](ms4w-setup-1.png)

-*MS4W may occasionally come with an older version of GeoMoose, in which case you can head to Option3 below to manually install the latest and greatest version for the full Moose experience.
+> :warning: MS4W may occasionally come with an older version of GeoMoose, in which case you can head to [Option 2](#option-2-install-the-geomoose-software--data-separately) below to manually install the latest and greatest version for the full Moose experience.

 The MS4W installer will prompt for a path.
 GeoMoose is set up and expects to run from the default path (`C:\ms4w\apps\gm3\htdocs\`),